rwalk/straw/README.md

 4. run `mvn package`
 5. run `./run_luwak_topology.sh`.
 This will start the local storm cluster with the Luwak topology.
 6. In a seperate terminal, start the webserver frontend by calling ./run.py from src/frontend
 7. Open a browser and point to the frontend UI.
-By default: http://localhost:5000
+By default: [http://localhost:5000](http://localhost:5000)
 8. Enter a query that will likely generate lots of hits e.g. "Justin Bieber".
-Note: there are only 100,000k sampled tweeets included with the repo but there are utility scripts for collecting more.
+Note: there are only 100k sampled tweeets included with the repo but there are utility scripts for collecting more.
 9. To start a simulated tweet stream, `cd util` and `./kafka_add_documents.sh`.

 ### Deploy to AWS
 #### Prequesites:

-1. Install the aws cli
+1. Install the aws cli: `sudo apt-get install awscli`
-2. Install Python boto3
+2. Install Python boto3: `sudo pip3 install boto3`
-3. Set your default configurations by calling "aws configure"
+3. Set your default configurations by calling `aws configure`
 4. Modify the settings in `aws_config/straw_service_config.sh` to your own AWS account information and then
 ```
 source straw_service_config.sh